HendrikKuehne/belief_propagation/doc/README.md

   <img width="556" height="200" src="https://github.com/HendrikKuehne/belief_propagation/blob/main/doc/imgs/double_edge_factor_graph.png">
 </p>

 Arad (2021) ([Phys.
-Rev. Research 3, 023073 (2021)](https://doi.org/10.1103/PhysRevResearch.3.023073)) investigates so-called "double-edge factor graphs" (DEFG), which are constructed from a PEPS by stacking it and it's complex conjugate according to the picture above.
+Rev. Research 3, 023073 (2021)](https://doi.org/10.1103/PhysRevResearch.3.023073)) investigates so-called "double-edge factor graphs" (DEFG), which are constructed from a TNS by stacking it and it's complex conjugate according to the picture above.
 This is of course what the option `psd=True` in this code accomplishes.
 They emphasize that the messages $m_{a\rightarrow b}(x_1,x_1')$, when interpreted as matrices, are positive semi-definite.

-Recall also the mapping from a PEPS to a factor graph in the paper mentioned above.
+Recall also the mapping from a TNS to a factor graph in the paper mentioned above.
 As explained [here](https://github.com/HendrikKuehne/belief_propagation/tree/main/doc#user-content-fn-1-fd873affe81f52cd3ae93dbdff2abae5), the normalization of messages in the final step of the BP algorithm can be seen as the normalization of the marginals of the variables of the DEFG.

 The two properties that (I) the messages are positive semi-definite and that (II) the marginals of the variables are normalized are both affected by the `psd`-option, but not in the same way.
 Both are not true anymore when `psd=False`, yet (II) can be saved rather straightforwardly.
 If `psd=False`, the marginals are normalized not to unity but to a unit complex number, which prevents the statistical interpretation of the BP algorithm.
 By normalizing the messages according to